 We love the sunshine and are sure you do too but prolonged exposure could lead to an unpleasant experience.
 Sun poisoning, heat stroke and sunburn can all be prevented.
 Using sunscreen and reapplying regularly is vital to prevent sunburn.
 Bring a hat and t-shirt to wear or sit under an umbrella if you feel like you are getting to much sun but aren't ready to leave the beach.
 It is important to stay HYDRATED!
 Freeze water bottles the night before your beach trip, as they melt you will have ice cold refreshing water throughout your beach day.

-Rip Currents are a dangerous threat, it's important to know how to identify them from the shore and what to do if you ever find yourself in one, watch this video created by NOAA and learn how to "Break the Grip of the Rip"
+Rip Currents are a dangerous threat.
+It's important to know how to identify them from the shore and what to do if you ever find yourself in one, watch this video created by NOAA and learn how to "Break the Grip of the Rip".